-Submit a 2-3 page testimony that provides a description of your faith journey and an explanation of your ministry involvement (or academic goals if you are applying to the Master of Arts in Biblical and Theological Studies).
-In addition, submit a Pastor/Denominational Leader Reference and an Employer
+Submit a 2-3 page testimony that provides a description of your faith journey and an explanation of your ministry involvement (or academic goals if you are applying to the Master of Theological Studies.
+In addition, submit a Pastor/Denominational Leader Reference and an Employer.